LearnersGuild/curriculum-app/SUPPORT.md

 ## Asking For Help

-You can ask for help by putting a sticky note on your monitor or posting in you phase slack channel.
+You can ask for help by putting a sticky note on your monitor or posting in your phase slack channel with the tag `@phase-n-help`, where `n` is replaced with the digit indicating your phase.
 You might want to do both since some of our experts are in-house and some are remote.

 #### Examples of what you can ask for